mbalagna13/Quarter1-Project/README.md

 *  Casual players
 *  Competitive players

-## How will your project solve this problem?
+## How will your app solve this problem?
 * My application will help simplify the process of finding specific frame data for character's attacks and special moves.
-All while hoping to

 ## What inputs does it need?
 * Specific character